-- Enable Plugin- This needs to be checked to make the plugin active. - Matrix Name- This is the Pixel Overlay Model that is your matrix. - Overlay Mode- This is the setting from the Matrix tools on how to display the message.
+- Enable Plugin- This needs to be checked to make the plugin active. - Matrix Name- This is the Pixel Overlay Model that is your matrix.

+- Overlay Mode- This is the setting from the Matrix tools on how to display the message.
 Select the number that corresponds to the effect you want.
 Full Overlay is the most common. - Full Overlay will block all other data being sent to the matrix. - Transparent will not stop other data coming into the Pixel Overlay Model and will display the Matrix Tools data at the same time.
 This will combine the channel data so will not display RGB colors correctly.
-This is only recommended for single color matrices. - Transparent RGB will not stop the other data coming into the Pixel Overlay model and any Matrix Tools data will override the other data being displayed and this is the recommended setting if you want to display the Matrix Tools data over the other incoming data. - Include Time- If this box is checked, the when the messages are displayed, it will include the current system time so make sure you have an NTP or Real Time Clock configured. - Include Plugins in Matrix Output- Select the plugins that are sending information to the Message Queue and that you want to display on your matrix.
-To select more than one plugin, hold down the Ctrl key and click each additional plugin that you want to manage. - Font- Sets the font style that you want to display. - Font Size- Sets the font size that you want to display. - Anti-aliased- Will try to eliminate the jaggy edges on some fonts by applying shading. - Pixels per Second- The speed that the message will scroll across the matrix. - Color- The color for the displayed text.
-You can use the hexadecimal color notation or the common color name. - Save Config-Will save the current configuration. - Update Plugin- You can update the plugin if there is one available. - Font Management- You can install other fonts if you need to from this function.
+This is only recommended for single color matrices. - Transparent RGB will not stop the other data coming into the Pixel Overlay model and any Matrix Tools data will override the other data being displayed and this is the recommended setting if you want to display the Matrix Tools data over the other incoming data. - Include Time- If this box is checked, the time will display when the messages are displayed, it will include the current system time so make sure you have an NTP or Real Time Clock configured. - o Time Format- This lets you select the Time Format used if the time is displayed. - Hour Format- This lets you select from a 24 hour or AM/PM style time. - Plugins to use- Select the plugins that are sending information to the Message Queue and that you want to display on your matrix.
+To select more than one plugin, hold down the Ctrl key and click each additional plugin that you want to manage. - Font- Sets the font style that you want to display. - Font Size- Sets the font size that you want to display. - Anti-aliased- Will try to eliminate the jaggy edges on some fonts by applying shading. - Scroll Speed- The speed that the message will scroll across the matrix. - Duration- If you set the scroll speed to 0, then the message will display in the center of the screen for the number of seconds configured for your Duration. - Palette- You can select some of the basic colors which will in turn update the color picker to the palette color you selected. - Current Color- This displays the current color that has been selected. - Show Color Picker- You can select the color using various methods in the color picker.
+You can click in the Hue slider to get the approximate color and then select the exact shade in the main window, enter the RGB value or enter the hexadecimal value for the color.